NWPU-903PR/MTDDI/README.md

 License

-Decagon is licensed under the Northwestern polytechnical University License.
+Decagon is licensed under the MIT License.